KaareI/MYPROJECTS/PriceAlertsSystem/README.txt

 Check Node.js Installation:
 Make sure you have Node.js installed.
 If not, download and install it from https://nodejs.org/

-Create Project Directory:
-Create a new directory for your project.

-Install Dependencies:
-Run the following command in your project directory to install the required dependencies: Express, SendGrid, and CORS:

-npm install express @sendgrid/mail cors

 Create SendGrid Account:
 Go to https://signup.sendgrid.com/ and create a SendGrid account.